rtCamp/snapwp-helper/.github/CONTRIBUTING.md

 2. **Make your changes**: Implement the changes you'd like to contribute.
 Ensure that your code adheres to the project's [coding standards and guidelines](../DEVELOPMENT.md#code-quality--code-standards).

+   > 💡 Tip
-   > [!TIP]
+   >
    > For detailed information on the project's directory structure, local development setup, and testing processes, refer to the [DEVELOPMENT.md](../DEVELOPMENT.md) document.

 3. **Write tests**: If possible, add/update the necessary Integration/Functional/etc. tests for your changes to ensure that everything works correctly.